Disclosure / Affiliate Notice:

 - space inside suitcases

-If the answer is yes, store it carefully.
-If not, consider donating it before next season.
+If yes, store it properly.
+If not, consider letting it go.

 As an Amazon Associate I earn from qualifying purchases.